Why Is Neuroticism So Toxic?

 The study included 547 participants recruited as high school juniors at two Chicago and Los Angeles high schools.
 Zinbarg said, "These results point the way toward a relatively cost-effective and broad-based program of prevention."

 The goal of Zinbarg's team is to design interventions that would not only prevent depression or anxiety disorders but could reduce risks for both maladies by identifying the common risk factor of neuroticism.
-In the future, high schools students could be given a questionnaire on neuroticism—either via paper and pencil or administered online—that determines their standing on that personality trait as a red flag for targeted interventions.
+In the future, high school students could be given a questionnaire on neuroticism—either via paper and pencil or administered online—that determines their standing on that personality trait as a red flag for targeted interventions.

 Insights on Overcoming Neuroticism from the World of Sports